 Pelvic organ prolapse affects women after multiple deliveries.
 With each pregnancy, you are placing increased pressure on the pelvic floor muscles.
 Eventually, these muscles will weaken and will not be able to efficiently support organs like the bladder, uterus and rectum.
 It can cause these organs to drop and extend into your vaginal area.
 This can cause problems ranging from pelvic or back pain to bladder incontinence.

-- Sit and lean slightly forward with straight back.
+- Sit and lean slightly forward with a straight back.

 - Hold the contraction for 8-12 counts and then relax for 8-12 counts.
 Repeat two to three sets several times a day.